nerves-project/nerves/docs/Installation.md

 ## Nerves Bootstrap

-With Elixir, Erlang, and your host utilities installed, we can now add the nerves_bootstrap archive to your mix environment.
-This archive allows Nerves to bootstrap the Mix environment ensuring that your code is properly compiled using the right cross-compiler for the target.
-The nerves_bootstrap archive also includes a new project generator which you can use to create new nerves projects.
-To install the nerves_bootstrap archive:
+With Elixir, Erlang, and your host utilities installed, you can now add the `nerves_bootstrap` archive to your mix environment.
+This archive allows Nerves to bootstrap the Mix environment, ensuring that your code is properly compiled using the right cross-compiler for the target.
+The `nerves_bootstrap` archive also includes a new project generator, which you can use to create new Nerves projects.
+To install the `nerves_bootstrap` archive:

 ```
 $ mix archive.install https://github.com/nerves-project/archives/raw/master/nerves_bootstrap.ez
 ```

-If the archive fails to install properly using this command, you can download the archive directly and then issues
+If the archive fails to install properly using this command, you can download the archive directly and then do:

 ```
 $ mix archive.install /path/to/nerves_bootstrap.ez